Music Literature Film Index About

 It will be generally admitted that Beethoven’s Fifth Symphony is the most sublime noise that has ever penetrated into the ear of man.
 All sorts of conditions are satisfied by it.
 Whether you’re like Mrs. Munt, and tap surreptitiously when the tunes come—of course, not so as to disturb the others—; or like Helen, who can see heroes and shipwrecks in the music’s flood; or like Margaret, who can only see the music; or like Tibby, who is profoundly versed in counterpoint, and holds the full score open on his knee; or like their cousin, Fraulein Mosebach, who remembers all the time that Beethoven is “echt Deutsch”; or like Fraulein Mosebach’s young man, who can remember nothing Fraulein Mosebach: in any case, the passion of your life becomes more vivid. . . .

-The beauty of it all lies not only in the eye of the beholder but in the convergence of collective inspiration derived, inspiration that can bring us closer together, connecting us, from artist to audience and audience to audience.
-Hopefully, in no small way, we may even become more aware not only of each other but maybe too our surroundings, and even our pasts and futures.
+Within the engagement of the audience, mutual admiration and spirited disagreements ensue.
+That I cannot imagine anything more rhythmically gorgeous than a Forster sentence while another can scoff at such a notion and cite Kavalier & Clay excitedly.
+The beauty lies not only in the eye of the beholder but in the convergence of inspiration derived, possessing the power to bring us closer and connect us, artist to audience, audience to audience.
+Maybe too, in no small way, we may become more aware not only of each other but of our surroundings and our pasts and futures too.

 The Age or Property holds bitter moments even for a proprietor.
 When a move is imminent, furniture becomes ridiculous, and Margaret now lay awake at nights wondering where, where on earth they and all their belonging would be deposited in September next.
 Chairs, tables, pictures, books, that had rumbled down to them through the generations, must rumble forward again like a slide of rubbish to which she longed to give the final push, and send toppling into the sea.
 But there were all their father’s books—they never read them, but they were their father’s, and must be kept.
 There was the marble-topped chiffonier—their mother had set store by it, they could not remember why.
 Round every knob and cushion in the house sentiment gathered, a sentiment that was at times personal, but more often a faint piety to the dead, a prolongation of rites that might have ended at the grave.